- Understand the structure of a Machine Learning Pipeline

 - Train a Random Forest Regressor for sales prediction

 For building any machine learning model, it is important to have a sufficient amount of data to train the model.
 The data is often collected from various resources and might be available in different formats.
-Due to this reason, data cleaning and preprocessing becomes a crucial step in the machine learning project.
+Due to this reason, data cleaning and preprocessing become a crucial step in the machine learning project.

 An alternate to this is creating a machine learning pipeline that remembers the complete set of preprocessing steps in the exact same order.
-So that whenever any new data point is introduced, the machine learning pipeline performs the steps as defined and uses the model to predict the target variable.
+So that whenever any new data point is introduced, the machine learning pipeline performs the steps as defined and uses the machine learning model to predict the target variable.

 This is exactly what we are going to cover in this article – design a machine learning pipeline and automate the iterative processing steps.

 - Impute the missing values